-Amy joined Shaheen & Gordon’s Concord office in the spring of
+Amy joined Shaheen & Gordon’s Concord office after serving as

 Amy has returned to her roots in New Hampshire from New York where she